Searching ...

 Pennsylvania, USA

 Everyone seems to know something about Pennsylvania.
-History buffs can recite Philadelphia facts, sports fans can regale you with key moments in Eagles or Steelers history, while others know Pennsylvania Dutch County.
+History buffs can recite Philadelphia facts, sports fans can regale you with key moments in Eagles or Steelers history, while others know about the Amish people of Pennsylvania Dutch Country.
 Some prize the food culture, as in the Philly cheesesteak or Hershey’s Chocolate World.

 Pennsylvania Known Facts